Liblice: History

 The first written mention of Liblice is from 1254.

+Demographics

+Transport

+The I/16 road, which connects the D10 motorway with Mělník, passes through the municipality.

 Sights

 The main sight of Liblice is a Baroque castle built in 1699–1706, designed by Giovanni Battista Alliprandi for Count Arnošt Josef Pachta of Rájov.
-The chateau serves since 1952 as a conference and recreational facility of Czech Academy of Sciences and was not accessible to the public until 2007.
+The castle serves since 1952 as a conference and recreational facility of Czech Academy of Sciences and was not accessible to the public until 2007.
 An extensive reconstruction of the castle was completed in 2007, changing the premises into a conference and culturally-educational centre, a castle hotel with restaurants and a relaxing wellness centre.

+The Church of Saint Wenceslaus was originally a Gothic medieval church.
+It was rebuilt in the Baroque style around 1710.